So it sits there, slowly eating away at you.

 Reece: As brutally challenging as this whole situation was, it reinforced one of our now fundamental relationship tenants: You’ve got to be willing to put it all on the line and speak your truth.
 It’s your only chance to get what you want.

-This has helped us build a key part of our relationship ecology – “I’ll do my best to support you in getting what you want – even if it challenges the shit out of me.”
+This has helped us build a key part of our relationship ecology – “I’ll do my best to support you in getting what you want – even if it challenges and triggers me.”

 Even now, all these years later, we still don’t do this perfectly.
 It’s a continuing practice, not a one-time lesson.